simonheselschwerdt/bgws_analysis/README.md

 ## Description
 This repository contains code to reproduce the findings of the work in preliminary manuscript 'Large impact of extreme precipitation on global blue-green water share under climate change' (by ...), and this README describes the code and data for reproducibility.

+### **Notebook-Centric Workflow**
+The project uses Jupyter notebooks for all major tasks, including data ingestion, preprocessing, analysis, and visualization.
+The `src` directory stores reusable functions and utilities to support the notebooks, ensuring modular and clean code.

+### **Code availability**
-Code availability: We provide all code to reproduce the main results and all figures of the paper.
-Either browse/download files individually or clone the repository to your local machine (git clone https://github.com/simonheselschwerdt/bgws_analysis.git).
+We provide all code to reproduce the main results and all figures of the paper.
+Either browse/download files individually or clone the repository to your local machine (see installation).

+### **Data availability**
-Data availability: Due to storage and copyright constraints, original CMIP6 data have to be downloaded from their original sources (given in Data Availability Statement).
+Due to storage and copyright constraints, original CMIP6 data have to be downloaded from their original sources (given in Data Availability Statement).

 ## Features

-- Scripts to download and preprocess CMIP6 data.
+- **Jupyter Notebooks as Primary Workflow:** The entire workflow, including data download, preprocessing, analysis, and visualization, is implemented in Jupyter notebooks.
+- **Reusable Python Functions:** The `src` directory contains modular Python scripts with reusable functions to support the notebooks.
-- Reproducible workflows for statistical analysis.
+- **Reproducible Research:** All steps are documented for full reproducibility of the analysis.
-- Code to generate all figures in the paper.
-- Jupyter notebooks for data visualization and exploration.

 ## Installation